Adityakarpe-1/Gregorys-Coffee-sales-dashboard/README.md

 - Schedule targeted promotions during forecasted demand dips.
 - Use forecast insights to optimize inventory planning and workforce allocation.
 - Enable proactive, data-driven decision-making for upcoming marketing cycles.

+**Store Experience & Product Presentation as Growth Drivers** While store ambience and coffee presentation are qualitative factors, their impact is reflected indirectly through customer behavior captured in the dashboard.
+Consistent spend per transaction, repeat visit patterns, and extended engagement beyond peak hours suggest that store experience and visual appeal play a key role in customer retention and visit frequency.

+Marketing Optimization
+- Enhance store ambience and seating comfort to encourage mid-day and weekend dwell time.
+- Invest in visually appealing coffee presentation and seasonal beverages to drive trial and social sharing.
+- Align store experience design with neighborhood context, emphasizing social and evening-friendly environments in Hell’s Kitchen and family-oriented comfort in Astoria.